oavaDev/oavaDev/README.md

-- 👋 Hi, I’m Omar Vega
+- 👋 Hi, I’m Omar Vega and I'm heading into the ways of a Full-stack developer
-- 👀 Currently learning React
+- 👀 Currently learning Mongoose
-- ✨ Knowledge in Html, Css, scss, Javascript, NodeJs
+- ✨ Knowledge in
+  --Html
+  --Css and preprocessors such as scss
+  --Javascript
+  --NodeJs
+  --ReactJs
+  --Redux

 <!---